digi-mark-rakesh/INFO7374DigitalMarketingAnalytics/Final_Project/README.md

 * Have the required files ready - ``setup.sh``, ``Procfile``
 * Create A heroku app from the CLI - ``heroku create yourappname`` will help you
 * Deploy by pushing to heroku - on CLI ``git push heroku master``
-* Finally the deployed would look something like this</br>
+* Finally the successful deployment would look something like this</br>
 ![](deploy.png)

 Once your app is deployed on the cloud you can copy the url and use it by simply pasting in on any browser and it should work as expected.